America's Health Rankings, United Health Foundation Logo

 Definition: Deaths due to COVID-19 per 100,000 population (age-adjusted)

-Data Source and Years: CDC WONDER, Provisional Multiple Cause of Death Files, 2021
+Data Source and Years(s): CDC WONDER, Provisional Multiple Cause of Death Files, 2023

 Vaccination is a critical component in reducing deaths from COVID-19.
 All COVID-19 vaccines available in the U.S. help prevent serious illness and death from COVID-19 infections.
-Vaccination also helps protect the community and at-risk populations, which is critical to reducing the number of additional deaths due to COVID-19.
+A 2022 study estimated that the U.S. COVID-19 vaccination program prevented 3.2 million additional deaths

 • Remaining up to date with COVID-19 vaccines and boosters.